The role of magnetic boundaries in kinematic and self-consistent magnetohydrodynamic simulations of precession-driven dynamo action in a closed cylinder: Full set of magnetohydrodynamic equations

-The behavior of the interaction parameter in Figure~\ref{fig::interaction} again clearly shows the irregular occurrence of the magnetic bursts, but also that the influence of the magnetic field remains small even in the case of a burst.
-In the following, we discuss three characteristic periods as marked in Figure~\ref{fig::interaction}.
+For a self-excited dynamo $\zeta$ follows $\sim {B^2}/{U^2}$ (see \citet{miralles2015}), which is indeed the case as shown in Figure~\ref{fig::interaction}, where we see similar irregular peaks due to the bursts shown by the magnetic energy in Figure~\ref{fig::magener_vs_tim_DNS}.
+However, the impact of the magnetic field remains small even in the case of a burst.